 During the year ended June 30, 2008, the Organization established Pioneer Prairie, LLC (Pioneer Prairie), a single member wholly-owned subsidiary.
 Pioneer Prairie was established for the purpose of purchasing land and constructing the Pioneer Prairie development.
 Pioneer Prairie, LLC ceased operations and is now considered inactive.
-All remaining balances were eliminated as of June 30, 2016, except for the balance of a note payable as discussed in Note 9, which was assumed by DuPage Habitat for Humanity, Inc. Articles of dissolution were filed in May 2015.
+All remaining balances were eliminated as of June 30, 2016, except for the balance of a note payable as discussed in Note 9, which was assumed by DuPage Habitat for Humanity, Inc. This note has since been paid off as of June 30, 2017.
+Articles of dissolution were filed in May 2015.

 During the year ended June 30, 2012, the Organization established Prairie Green Habitat, LLC (Prairie Green Habitat), a single member wholly-owned subsidiary.
 Prairie Green Habitat was established for the purpose of purchasing land and constructing the Prairie Green development.
 Prairie Green Habitat, LLC ceased operations and is now considered inactive.
-All remaining balances were eliminated as of June 30, 2016, except for the balance of a note payable as discussed in Note 9, which was assumed by DuPage Habitat for Humanity, Inc. Articles of dissolution were filed in June 2016.
+All remaining balances were eliminated as of June 30, 2016, except for the balance of a note payable as discussed in Note 9, which was assumed by DuPage Habitat for Humanity, Inc. This note has since been paid off as of June 30, 2017.
+Articles of dissolution were filed in June 2016.